Opuntia cespitosa

 Opuntia cespitosa, commonly called the eastern prickly pear, is a species of cactus native to North America.

-It is most common west of the Appalachian Mountains and east of the Mississippi River, where it is found in the Midwest, Upper South and in Ontario.
-Its natural habitat is in dry, open areas, such as outcrops, glades, and barrens.
+Description

 Opuntia cespitosa is a prostrate succulent shrub, usually no more than 1-2 segments tall.
 It has large white spines, and a low layer of reddish-brown glochids, which break off in the skin if touched.
 It produces a yellow and red flower in late spring.

+Taxonomy

-This species was historically included in a broadly-defined Opuntia humifusa group, which is found further to the east.
+This species was historically included in a broadly defined Opuntia humifusa group, which is found further to the east.
 Opuntia cespitosa differs from Opuntia humifusa in its flowers having a red center.

+Distribution and habitat

+The species is commonly found at the west of Appalachian Mountains and east of the Mississippi River, where it is found in the Midwest, Upper South and in Ontario.
+Its natural habitat is in dry, open areas, such as outcrops, glades, and barrens.

+Invasive plant

-It is invasive in South Africa.
-Some Hypogeococcus mealybugs are used as biological pest controls of this and other invasive cactuses there.
+O. cespitosa is invasive in South Africa.
+Some Hypogeococcus mealybugs are used as biological pest controls of this and other invasive cacti there.